 Despite large publicity given to some relocations and startups, the manufacturing industry here rose over 12 years just 500 jobs and dropped as a slice of total employment from 2.8% to 2.6%.
 Ditto the information industry, up a mere 100 jobs but down from 1.2% to 1.1% of total employment.

 As has been the case elsewhere in the country, the biggest-gaining industry, in both jobs and percentage points, was education/healthcare, from 66,400/7.2% in 2008 to 105,000/10.2% in January.
-Yet in those areas the Las Vegas area still ranks poorly by many metrics.
+Yet in those two categories the Las Vegas area still ranks poorly by many national metrics.
 The second-biggest-gaining industry was professional/business services, which might not be surprising given the scores of local billboards advertising lawyers.
 That segment rose from 116,100/12.6% in 2008 to 154,800/15.0% in January.

 A recent study by the Milken Institute of “Best-Performing Cities” ranked the Las Vegas area economically 44th among the country’s 200 largest metropolitan areas.
 That’s good, but Vegas was much higher–No. 23–when the list was last done in 2018.
 The study overweights high-tech growth.
 In the new study Las Vegas ranked No. 7 among the 200 in five-year high-tech GDP growth–perhaps because the opening base was so low–but only No. 113 in one-year high-tech GDP growth and a dismal No. 144 in an evaluation of the area’s high tech economy concentration in comparison to the national average.